 Making a decision now may result in the wrong product choice.

-We also don’t know where we will be in September still, so we would recommend assessing things on a bi-weekly basis and taking action when you know FOR SURE you’re welcoming deaf students back to campus.
+We also don’t know where we will still be in September, so we recommend assessing things on a bi-weekly basis and taking action when you know FOR SURE you’re welcoming deaf students back to campus.

 In this ever-changing scenario – hold off until you know for sure.

-We are keeping a close eye on the developments within face masks and will keep you regularly update on the situation.
+We are keeping a close eye on the developments within face masks and will keep you regularly updated on the situation.